-Suffering a finger injury can have a huge impact on our quality of life and ability to perform everyday tasks.
-Even minor injury to fingers can affect our ability to look after our personal care, drive, type or do our jobs.
-This can be especially true if we work in a manual job where we are dependent on our hands.
-Serious finger injuries can have life changing consequences and can result in someone becoming disabled or having to retrain for a new career.
+By Cat Stardew.
+Last Updated 2nd August 2023.
+In this guide, we provide information and advice on making finger injury compensation claims.
+Suffering a finger injury can have a significant impact on your quality of life and ability to perform everyday tasks.
+Even minor injuries of the fingers can affect different elements of your personal life, such as driving, personal care and work.
+Especially the latter if you work in a manual job where you’re dependent on your hands.
+Serious finger injuries can have life-changing consequences and can result in someone becoming disabled or being forced to change their career.

 In this guide, we will explain how finger injuries can happen, common types of finger injuries and also explain how you can claim finger injury compensation if the accident that caused your injury was not your fault.
-We will also advise you on how an excellent no win no fee personal injury solicitor from Legal Helpline, can help you claim finger injury compensation, or worker’s compensation for loss of a finger.
+We will also advise you on how an excellent no win no fee personal injury solicitor can help you claim finger injury compensation or worker’s compensation for loss of a finger.

 - A Guide To Finger Injury Compensation Claims

 - What Are Injuries To The Fingers Or Thumbs?